copyrightissue/UM-Study-App/README.md

 Key Feature 3: An assignment and exam tracker that shows upcoming work.

-Key Feature 4: An option to make flashcards that include quizzes and study independently or with others.
+Key Feature 4: An option to make flashcards.

+Key Feature 5: An option for notesharing.

 # Excel Sheet
 This includes our Requirement Specifications, Use Cases, RACI matrix, and Class Activities.